harshithharshith8513-design/Library-Management-System-in-Python-using-Django/README.md

 Prerequisites
 Make sure you have the following installed:

-Python (Recommended: v3.9.1)
+Python 3.12.10
 PIP (for installing required packages)

 ⚙️ Setup & Installation
-Download & Extract the source code zip file.
+clone the repository
 Open your Terminal/Command Prompt.
 Ensure Python and PIP are added to your environment variables.

-Navigate to the project directory:
+Navigate to the project directory: bash cd C:\Users\Personal-23\Desktop\django_lms

-bash
-cd C:\Users\Personal-23\Desktop\django_lms
 Run the following commands: